dmcgrouther/PokeAPI/readme.md

 ### What is the purpose of this SDK?
 What are the design decisions?

-When creating this SDK I wanted to make it so the developer can get working as soon as possible.
+When creating this SDK I wanted to make it so the developer can get working as soon as possible and make API calls seamless.

+While working on this project I wanted to make sure to keep it simple and readable for other developers to use.

+Notes:\
-Note: This medium article helped me get up and running with the API: https://medium.com/@mohamed.mywork/learn-apis-with-pok%C3%A9mon-and-python-7003b35b5ba https://github.com/Mouhamed-dridi/Pokemon__API/blob/master/api.py
+This medium article helped me get up and running with the API: https://medium.com/@mohamed.mywork/learn-apis-with-pok%C3%A9mon-and-python-7003b35b5ba https://github.com/Mouhamed-dridi/Pokemon__API/blob/master/api.py

+If I had more time I would have added more robust testing.